-Prevent by installing a humidifier and applying a several thin coats of wood floor finishes.
+Prevent by maintaining relative humidity between 40 - 60 %.
+Applying several thin coats of wood floor finishes.

 Dark Brush Marks - Caused from excessive finish in one spot resulting in tanning pull, commonly with a latex wood floor finish.
 Correct by resanding and recoating.

 Prevent by using a high quality sealer, apply a thin, even coat and maintain a wet edge.

-Uneven Sheen - Caused from insufficient stirring.
-Correct by buffing and recoating.
+Uneven Sheen - Caused from insufficiently stirring polyurethane finishes.
+Repair by buffing and recoating.

-Prevent by stirring finish for at least 5 minutes, apply thin even coat.
+Prevent by stirring finish for at least 5 minutes, apply a thin, even coat.

 Tan Lines - Caused from covering newly finished floors with rugs and mats, before finish fully cures and acclimates to light.
 Correct by resanding and recoating.

-Prevent by Allowing finish to fully cure for 30 days on newly finished floors and allow prefinish floors to acclimate to light for 30 days.
+Prevent by allowing wood floor finish to fully cure for 30 days.
+On newly finished floors and prefinish floors, allow wood floor finish to acclimate to light for 30 days.

-Lap Marks - caused from stain drying out to rapidly.
+Lap Marks - caused from wood stain drying out, too rapidly.
 Repair by removing lap marks with mineral spirit using a rag, then re-apply stain.
-Acetone can also be used, if stronger cleaner is required.
+Acetone can also be used, if a stronger wood floor finish cleaner is required.

-Prevent by using wood conditioner, this will allow extra work time, maintain a wet edge.
+Prevent by using wood stain conditioner, this will allow extra work time, maintain a wet edge.

-Blotches or Dark Spots - caused from wood absorbing stain unevenly.
+Blotches or Dark Spots - caused from wood absorbing wood stain unevenly.
 Repair by removing blotches with mineral spirit using a rag, then re-apply stain.
-Acetone can also be used, if stronger cleaner is required.
+Acetone can also be used, if stronger wood floor finish cleaner is required.

-Prevent by using wood conditioner, this will allow wood to take in stain evenly.
+Prevent by using wood stain conditioner or water popping, this will allow wood to take in stain evenly.

 Footprints - caused by wet feet walking on bare wood.
 Water will open wood pores, causing your material to stain darker.
 Repair by sanding footprints out and then re-stain.

-Prevent by thoroughly wiping feet dry or go bare feet.
+Prevent by thoroughly wiping feet dry or enter bare feet.

-Bleed Back - caused by applying accessive stain to wood surface.
-Repair by wiping with clean dry rag and allow to dry before top coating.
+Bleed Back - caused by applying accessive wood stain to wood surface.
+Repair wood stain by wiping with clean dry rag and allow to dry before top coating.